Asian health overview

 This model attributes illness to overwhelming psychosocial stressors.

-This service provides language, cultural and emotional support for staff, Asian patients and their families in the Waitematā DHB region.
+This service provides language, cultural and emotional support for staff, Asian patients and their families in the Waitematā region.
 Services include:

 • Asian Patient Support Service